 - Waist to knee – This one is simple.
 How long do you want the skirt to be?
-I think Grace might have hated her tutu less if it was shorter.
-I’m thinking about cutting it off at the bottom.
+I think Grace might have liked her tutu even more if it was shorter.
+I made it knee-length, but I’m thinking about cutting it off at the bottom.

 - Joe did this part for me.
 Cut the tulle into strips that are 4″ to 6″ inches wide and twice the finished skirt length.
 I made my tutu 18″ long, so my strips needed to be 4″ by 36″ wide.
 I had more strips than I thought I’d ever need.
 That’s just about the right number.
 (Note – 18″ is far too long.
 Go with 12″ or even 8″ instead.
 The longer tutu got really scraggly over time and overwhelmed my little girl.)

 - If you’re using elastic, overlap the ends and sew.
 I couldn’t use my sewing machine, so I did it by hand.
 I would have preferred my machine.
 No matter.